towhee-io/towhee/docs/developer-guides/framework/pipeline-overview.md

         model_name: 'resnet50'
 ```

-The corresponding operator for the above snippet can be found [here](https://towhee.io/towhee/resnet-image-embedding/).
+The corresponding Operator for the above snippet can be found [here](https://towhee.io/towhee/resnet-image-embedding/).

-- `name` denotes the name of the operator - this can be anything so long as it does not conflict with other operator names in the same pipeline.
+- `name` denotes the name of the Operator - this can be anything so long as it does not conflict with other Operator names in the same Pipeline.
 We recommend using something descriptive.
-- `function` and `tag` specify the local `git` repository and repository tag under `$CACHE_DIR` to load the operator from; if this repository+tag combination is not found, the engine will automatically attempt to download it from the Towhee hub.
+- `function` and `tag` specify the local `git` repository and repository tag under `$CACHE_DIR` to load the Operator from; if this repository+tag combination is not found, the engine will automatically attempt to download it from the Towhee hub.
-- `init_args` are initialization arguments passed to the operator upon instantiation.
-When the operator is loaded by the engine, these initialization arguments are passed into the `__init__` function of the operator.
+- `init_args` are initialization arguments passed to the Operator upon instantiation.
+When the Operator is loaded by the engine, these initialization arguments are passed into the `__init__` function of the Operator.

-In addition to the operator name, repository, and initialization parameters, operators must also receive input data from one or many dataframes within the pipeline.
-The below snippet is an example of a single operator input:
+In addition to the Operator name, repository, and initialization parameters, Operators must also receive input data from one or many DataFrames within the Pipeline.
+The below snippet is an example of a single Operator input:

 ```
     inputs: